-Reference is made to the Third Amended and Restated Sale and Servicing Agreement dated as of February 14, 2007, among PAGE FUNDING LLC, CONSUMER PORTFOLIO SERVICES, INC., and WELLS FARGO BANK, NATIONAL ASSOCIATION ("SALE AND SERVICING AGREEMENT").
+Reference is made to the Third Amended and Restated Sale and Servicing Agreement dated as of February 14, 2007, among PAGE FUNDING LLC, CONSUMER PORTFOLIO SERVICES, INC., and WELLS FARGO BANK, NATIONAL ASSOCIATION, as previously amended by Amendment No. 1 thereto, dated as of March 30, 2007, and by Amendment No. 2 thereto, dated as of June 29, 2007 (as so amended, the "SALE AND SERVICING AGREEMENT").